catherineschuster/DS4002-3/README.md

 | A191RL1Q225SBEA   | Percent change in real gross domestic product from preceding period      |

 ### Figures
+Figures used include exploratory data analysis visualizations used to assess long term history trends in stress, real GDP, and labor metrics.
+Additionally, some figures included are graphical representations of our timeseries forecasting.

 ### References
 [1] R. Cooke, “The Cost of Work Stress -- and How to Reduce it,” Ted, May, 2020.
 [Online].
 Available: https://www.ted.com/talks/rob_cooke_the_cost_of_work_stress_and_how_to_reduce_it.
 [Accessed Nov.
 2, 2022].